-It’s fun to drive your Porsche, and even more fun to drive it at high performance on a closed course!!
+It’s fun to drive your Porsche, and even more fun to experience its performance on a closed course!!
 Participating in a PCA Drivers Education (DE) event will take your driving skills up to the next level.
-Silver Sage holds local Drivers Skills and Autocross events only.
-These are generally held at the Idaho Expo parking lot near the Glenwood and Chinden intersection.
-We hope to see you at one of our local events!
+Silver Sage holds local Drivers Skills and Autocross events at the Idaho Expo parking lot near the intersection of Glenwood and Chinden.
+We hope to see you at one of our local club events!

 2022 Autocross Season Rules

-We’re using a PAX factor method in 2022, which is a way to compare times for drivers of cars that are in different classes.
+We use a PAX factor method for scoring, which is a way to compare times for drivers of cars that are in different classes.
 It does this by “normalizing” everyone’s times to the fastest class.
 First step: when you register, use the result from the Self Classification spreadsheet (link below) to class your car.
 Please review the Autocross Rules 2022 (link below) as well.
 The important bits of the rules are highlighted in yellow.